usgs/neic-glass3/doc/GlassConfiguration.md

 this association phase.
 Mutually exclusive with **Assoc**
 * **TravFile** - The path to the travel-time lookup file for the association phase.
+* **UseForLocation** - An optional flag indicating whether this association phase can be used when generating locations, default is true.
+* **PublishPhase** - An optional flag indicating whether this association phase can be published when generating output detection messages, default is true.

 ## Grid Configuration
 GLASS 3 uses detection grids (or webs) of nodes to nucleate detections.
 In